 Virtual Channel OCTET STREAM Data

 Octet Stream Data shall be transferred over a space link with the Virtual Channel Octet Stream Service.
-The length of the Octet Stream Data supplied in each Octet Stream service request may not be preserved through transfer, since the Octet Stream Data supplied in a service request may be segmented into multiple Transfer Frames or blocked in a Transfer Frame with the data supplied in other service requests.
+The length of the Octet Stream Data supplied in each Octet Stream service request is used to delimit the received data that is to be transferred within the TFDZ.

 NOTE – Octet Stream Data are variable-length, octet aligned, undelimited strings of octets, the format of which is unknown to the service provider.